-The Watershed Health software platform (Watershed) measures the elapsed time between when each message is received by an organization and when that message is marked as read by any user of that organization.
-These values are recorded and an average value for a given period of time is calculated for each organization.
-Statistical analysis of the calculated average values for all organizations is periodically performed and thresholds are determined that are used to stratify organizations into quintiles which are expressed on a scale between 1 and 5, with 5 being best.
+The Watershed Health software platform (Watershed) measures the elapsed time between when each message is received by an organization and when that message is marked as read by any user of the receiving organization.
+These message latency values are recorded and an average of the preceding 30 days is calculated for each organization.
+Statistical analysis of the average message latency values for all participating Watershed organizations is periodically performed and thresholds are determined to stratify organizations into quintiles expressed on a scale between 1 and 5, with 5 being best.

-When certain adverse events (such as 30-day readmission) occur, Watershed will automatically send each organization linked to the patient a quality assurance request form.
-Users can complete the form, ignore the form or opt out if the organization was not, in fact, involved in the patient's care at the time of the adverse event.
+When specific patient-related adverse events (such as 30-day readmission) occur, Watershed automatically sends each organization linked to the patient a Quality Assurance Request Form.
+Users can complete the form, ignore the form, or opt out if the receiving organization was not, in fact, involved in the patient's care at the time of the adverse event.
 Organizations have 7 days to complete the form.
-Watershed calculates the percentage of time that each organization completes this form.
-Statistical analysis of the percentage values for all organizations is periodically performed and thresholds are determined that are used to stratify organizations into quintiles which are expressed on a scale between 1 and 5, with 5 being best.
+Watershed calculates an average of the percentage of time that each participating organization completes this form during the preceding 12 months.
+Statistical analysis of the percentage values for all participating Watershed organizations is periodically performed and thresholds are determined to stratify organizations into quintiles expressed on a scale between 1 and 5, with 5 being best.

-Certain patients enrolled in Watershed have an opportunity to rate organizations that were involved in their care on a scale between 1 and 5, with 5 being best.
-Watershed aggregates and averages the numeric information for each organization to determine the patient ratings score.
+Certain patients enrolled in Watershed have an opportunity to rate organizations involved in their care on a scale between 1 and 5, with 5 being best.
+Watershed aggregates and averages the numeric information for each organization over the preceding 12-month period to determine the Patient Ratings metric.